Resource-Efficient Variational Quantum Classifier: Experimental results

-When examining Fig. \ref{fig:res_classification_data=C_qubits=5} (5 qubits), we can observe that model \emph{M3} performs worse on 5 qubits compared to the 3-qubit configuration.
-Its average accuracy reaches 62.84 \% in the noiseless setup and 57.58 \% under noisy conditions.
-Table \ref{tab:model_performance_C} presents the results in a tabular format, while the corresponding tables for the other datasets are provided in the appendix.
+When examining 5-qubit experiment represented in Fig.~\ref{fig:res_classification_data=C_qubits=5}, we observe that model \emph{M3} performs worse on 5 qubits than on 3 qubits.
+However, it still achieves the highest performance among all models, with an average accuracy of 76.84\% in the noiseless setup and 62.31\% under noisy conditions.
+Table \ref{tab:model_performance_C} presents the results in tabular form.

-We compared our results with those reported in \cite{ajibosin2024implementation} and found that our models achieve even better performance than their VQC model, referred to as QNN.
-The comparison was conducted on the same datasets, using the identical feature map and a similar ansatz configuration.
-This improvement can likely be attributed to the use of data re-uploading techniques, as well as experimentation with different optimizers, their hyperparameters, and batch sizes.
+We compared our results with those reported in \citep{ajibosin2024implementation} and found that our models achieve even better performance than their VQC model, referred to as QNN.
+The comparison was conducted on the same dataset, using the identical feature map and a similar ansatz configuration.
+The largest improvement observed corresponds to a maximum accuracy increase of 13\%.
+This improvement can likely be attributed to the use of the proposed post-processing strategy, data re-uploading technique, as well as experimentation with different optimizers, their hyperparameters, and batch sizes.